Skip to content

 CADZ 82

-Paul Cadmus: Pleasant and Unpleasant - Michael Werner Gallery, East Hampton - Viewing Room - Michael Werner Gallery, New York and London
+Paul Cadmus: Pleasant and Unpleasant - Michael Werner Gallery, East Hampton - Viewing Room - Michael Werner Gallery, New York, London, Beverly Hills, Athens

 "Study for 'Male Nude NM32'", 1967